 Historic Walking Tour

 Take a stroll into the past by taking the self-guided historic downtown walking tour.
-Download the map and wind through the history of Grants Pass as you see structures from the 1800s.
-Read about where they began and the changes they have gone through over the years.
+Stop by our Welcome Center and get one of our Historic District maps or download one here and wind through the history of the town as you see structures from the 1800s.
+Read about the origins of these structures and the changes they have gone through over the years.
+You may also enjoy exploring the Historic District by utilizing one of two interactive maps:

 "It's the Climate" Sign